AndrewBlumhardt/Logic-Apps/Playbooks/Close-StaleIncidentsWithReport/readme.md

 This Playbook closes Sentinel Incidents older than a specified number of days.
 This may be useful in environments with limited support including labs ane evaluation instances.
 This may be usefule in a production environment to auto-close incidents before the age out of the primary view.

+This Logic App demonstrates an alternative trigger method, compared to the Sentinel incident and alert triggers.
+The playbook uses a scheduled trigger to query the SecurityIncidents table direcly.
+The logic app also demonstrates parsing the Incident ARM ID required by most Sentinel activities using the Incudent URL.

 ## Playbook Options:
 1. The playbook includes an optional email report
 2. The reporting lookback period can be eaily extended if needed